Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ```

 :::note
-In order for your WCF service to accept the audience URI of your client app, you should add it to the identity model configuration of the WCF project, as follows.
+For your WCF service to accept the audience URI of your client app, you should add it to the identity model configuration of the WCF project, as follows.

 ```xml
 <system.identityModel>